- The November forecast increases revenue by $9 million for the 2011-13 biennium and by $16 million for the 2013-15 biennium.

-- Uncertainty in the baseline continues to remain high, mostly due to on-going concerns about federal fiscal policy, Europe and China.
+- Uncertainty in the baseline remains very high, mostly due to on-going concerns about Europe, China, and federal fiscal policy.

 Revenue forecasts are to be submitted to the governor and legislature on or before November 20th, February 20th in even numbered years, March 20th in odd numbered years, June 27th and September 27th.